NPLK14023U Applied Agrohydrology

 - Type of assessment

 The student randomly draws a question related to one of the course's main topics.
-About 30 min is given for preparation.
-Initially, the student explains methods, theory, and analyses included in the report.
+About 30 min is given for preparation for the exam.
+Initially, the student explains methods, theory, and analyses included in the course report.
 The presentation leads to questions and discussions which may be related to different parts of the syllabus.
 Finally, the student is examined in the randomly drawn question.

 - Exam registration requirements

 Submission of the course report by Thursday in the week before the exam

 - Censorship form